citp/privacy-policy-historical/h/ho/hoo/hookah-shisha.com.md

-> *The following text is extracted and transformed from the hookah-shisha.com privacy policy that was archived on 2007-05-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070514002535id_/http%3A//www.hookah-shisha.com/store/pc/hookah-privacy.asp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the hookah-shisha.com privacy policy that was archived on 2007-12-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071222000338id_/http%3A//www.hookah-shisha.com/store/pc/hookah-privacy.asp) for the most accurate reproduction.*

-# Hookah and Shisha Central - Buy Hookahs, Shisha Tobacco, Hooka Tobacco, Cheap Hookah Pipes and smoking accessories. - Hookah and Shisha Central
+# Hookah-Shisha.com Privacy Policy.
+A secure hookah site you can trust and build confidence in. - Hookah and Shisha Central

-**PRIVACY POLICY**
+PRIVACY POLICY

 We have created this privacy statement in order to demonstrate our firm commitment to privacy.
 The following discloses our information gathering and dissemination practices for this web site.